ProJedi1234/Java-Process-Scheduler/README.md

 # Java Scheduler
-This is a simple project for simulating an operating system task scheduler
+This is a simple project for simulating an operating system task scheduler.
+Make sure java is installed on your machine before attempting to compile
 ## Included schedulers
 - First-Come-First-Serve (FCFS)
 - Shortest-Job-First (SJF)